SCS-CBU-CED-IAM/freeradius-mobileid/README.md

 ## Configuration

 `<cfg>` is referring to the folder containing the configuration elements.
 This is depending to the operating system and the chosen installation method.
-For Linux it should be `/etc/freeradius` and for Windows `C:\FreeRADIUS\etc\raddb`
+For Linux it should be `/etc/freeradius` or `/etc/raddb` and for Windows `C:\FreeRADIUS\etc\raddb`

 ### Create the Mobile ID module properties file and test it